PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 add the prune-aware owner, replace only the two evidence triples, update owner-aware terminal-affine contracts, validate sequentially, then document, commit, and push.
 Never create, update, or reopen a pull request.

+## Terminal-affine prune-aware summary implementation

+The pass-module summary owner now owns tensor-count capture, raw eleven-pass recovery, and the existing strict prune-aware normalization.
+The two lowerer sites retain their original summary targets but no longer retain four consumed intermediate locals or duplicate the prune expression.

+The raw lowerer wrapper remains defined and dispatches exactly as before.
+Both predecessors, both successors, all raw result schemas, and the 128/128 store remain unchanged.

+Final sequential validation under core-only `uv`:

+- focused summary-owner contracts: `4 passed in 0.59s`;
+- affected boundary contracts: `182 passed in 2.14s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 2.02s`;
+- synthetic core runtime contracts: `55 passed in 0.93s`;
+- result contracts: `196 passed in 9.17s`;
+- architecture contracts: `258 passed in 18.81s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required because focused tests cover stable and prune-only summary paths while the existing raw-owner matrix covers every pass result.
+Commit and push this checkpoint.
+At resume, characterize the adjacent pre-terminal pre-add prune-aware evidence boundary before production changes.
+Continue with commits and pushes only; never create, update, or reopen a pull request.